 - Following established health and safety precautions.

-6. A minimum of one hundred (100) clock hours of supervised field experience
+3. A minimum of one hundred (100) clock hours of supervised field experience.

-The minimum education requirement for a SLP Assistant is a bachelor’s degree or its equivalent in communication disorders from an accredited institution.
+The minimum education requirement for an SLP Assistant is a bachelor’s degree or its equivalent in communication disorders from an accredited institution.

 SLP Assistants are also required to obtain the following amount of clinical experience:

-One hundred (100) hours of a clinical practicum supervised by a SLP licensed by the Board.
+One hundred (100) hours of a clinical practicum supervised by a SLP licensed by the Indiana Board.

 Of the 100 hours, seventy-five (75) hours must be obtained with direct face-to-face patient/client contact in the following categories:

 A minimum of twenty (20) hours in speech disorders.